TE2Rules: Explaining Tree Ensembles using Rules: Introduction

 \section{Introduction}

 In recent years, many decision support systems have been constructed as black box models using machine learning such as Tree Ensembles (TE) and Deep Neural Networks.
-Lack of understanding of the internal logic of decision systems constitutes both a practical and an ethical issue, especially for critical tasks that directly affect the lives of people like health care, credit approval, etc.
+Lack of understanding of the internal logic of decision systems constitutes both a practical and an ethical issue, especially for critical tasks that directly affect the lives of people like health care, credit approval, criminal justice etc. In such use cases, there is a possibility of making wrong decisions, learned from spurious correlations in the training data.
+The cost of making wrong decisions in these domains is very high.
+Hence, having some explanations (like what part of the input is the model focusing on, or under what conditions satisfied by the input, does the model behave similarly) is important for building trust on these decision systems.
+Moreover, recent legal regulations like General Data Protection Regulation (GDPR, 2018) enables all individuals to obtain ``meaningful explanations of the logic involved'' when automated decision making takes place.